Makinyidarling/rn_assignment2_11233143/README.md

 ## Task one
 An app was created and the background color of the app was changed.
 ### Task two
-The text in the background was changed to my name.
+The text in the background was changed to my name;Godwin Wulimaja.
 #### Task four
 The font size of the text was increased to 24.
 ##### Task five